nnassili/psd/README.md

 psd
 ===

-R Implementation of the Poisson Subordinated Distribution
+R Implementation of the Poisson Subordinated Distribution - to capture major leptokurtic features in log-return time series of financial data.

 # Status